MSiam/TFSegmentation/README.md

 ** GFLOPs is computed on image resolution 360x640.
 However, the mIOU(s) are computed on the official image resolution required by CityScapes evaluation script 1024x2048.**

+** Regarding Inference time, issue is reported [here](https://github.com/MSiam/TFSegmentation/issues/20).
+We were not able to outperform the reported inference time from ENet architecture it could be due to discrepencies in the optimization we perform.
+People are welcome to improve on the optimization method we're using.

 ## Usage
 1. Download the weights, processed data, and trained meta graphs from [here](https://drive.google.com/drive/folders/19lJhjiYTKIBrCPwi0cxn1xuyLE3d9i6O?usp=sharing)
 2. Extract pretrained_weights.zip